-The manufacturer's recommended procedures for an engine failure shortly after liftoff can be found in the AFM/POH for the specific make and model.
-However, certain basic procedures follow below.
-Complete failure of an engine after liftoff can be broadly categorized into one of three scenarios:
+The manufacturer's recommended procedures for an engine failure shortly after lift-off can be found in the AFM/POH for the specific make and model of airplane.
+Certain basic procedures, however, follow below.
+Complete failure of an engine after lift-off can be broadly categorized into one of the following three scenarios.